 They are indeed slightly smaller than the Andromeda’s so they do feel slightly lighter in the ear.
 The decreased width also means they sit more flush with your outer ear.

-This is dual wire braided SPC Litz 1.35m cable of similar length to the original Tinsel wire but a bit thicker and heavier.
+This is a dual-wire braided SPC Litz 1.35m cable of similar length to the original Tinsel wire but a bit thicker and heavier.
 It is much more pliant and easier to work with no memory retention whatsoever and a very classy matching y-split silver metal tube and clear plastic chin strap.

 Accessories & Packaging